wakkihaya/neurotechjp/src/md/en/blog/chibuk-blueberry.md

 &nbsp;

 The [temporal lobe](https://en.wikipedia.org/wiki/Temporal_lobe), which is the area that Blueberry measures, is responsible for processing related to language.
-In addition to reading and writing, the temporal lobe is also activated by the sound of a fire truck.
+In addition to reading and writing, the temporal lobe is also activated by even the sound of a fire truck.

 However, research has shown that the amount of activity is reduced for more proficient actions such as speaking about ordinary things, and **mental activity can be accurately measured based on the amount of activity**.

 > Less activity can be an indication of more proficient effort.
-> So you don't actually need as much activation to speak or say the things.
+You don't actually need as much activation to speak or say the things.
 > So low amount of activation can be a very positive indicator for an individual.

 &nbsp;